adjam/ole-plugin-poc/README.md

 License
 -------

-This is a demonstration, and not really useful in its current state.
+This is a demonstration, and uses basic Spring features to achieve its goal.
 It is intended to serve as inspiration, and not as something one would directly build upon.
 That said, it is provided under the GNU GPL v3.
 License and is copyright 2014 North Carolina State University.